Ángeles de Puebla: History

 After 1988-87 tournament having just avoided relegation beating Club Atlante 2–0 in the last round of the tournament, the match took place on June 21, 1988 played in the Estadio Neza 86.
-After the tournament ended due to lack of supporters having Puebla F.C. playing in the same city, the club was sold to Torreón where it went on to play under the name Santos Laguna.
+After the tournament ended due to lack of supporters having Puebla F.C. playing in the same city, the club was sold and moved to Torreón, Coahuila, where it went on to play under the name Club Santos Laguna.

 Return and goodbye

-In 1999 Puebla had the worst relegation percentage and when everyone thought the club was bound to play in the Liga de Ascenso, the club's owner Francisco Bernat bought the recently promoted Unión de Curtidores franchise in order to remain in the First Division.
-The club that was relegated became Angeles de Puebla and so returning after almost 15 years of absences.
-The club played with Puebla F.C. white and blue uniform.
-The Club took part in the Invierno 99 tournament under the management of Manuel Álvarez who led the club to the playoffs finishing with 33 points first in group 1.
-In the playoffs the club was eliminated by San Luis F.C. with a score of 5–2 after 160 minutes.
-In the Vernao 2000 the club once again had a good tournament finishing with 32 points first in group 1 and 3rd overall, Oswaldo Nartallo was the club leading scorer with 9.This time in the playoffs the club managed to eliminate Atletico Yucatán losing 3–1 in the first game and beating them 6–0 at home.
+In 1999, Puebla had the worst relegation percentage and when everyone thought the club was bound to play in the Liga de Ascenso de México, the club's owner Francisco Bernat bought the recently promoted Unión de Curtidores franchise in order to remain in the Primera División.
+The club that was relegated became Ángeles de Puebla and so returning after almost 15 years of absences.
+The club played with the Puebla FC white and blue uniform.
+The club took part in the Invierno 99 tournament under the management of Manuel Álvarez who led the club to the playoffs finishing with 33 points first in group 1.
+In the playoffs, the club was eliminated by San Luis F.C. with a score of 5–2 after 160 minutes.
+In the Verano 2000, the club once again had a good tournament finishing with 32 points first in group 1 and 3rd overall, Oswaldo Nartallo was the club leading scorer with 9.
+This time, in the playoffs, the club managed to eliminate Atletico Yucatán losing 3–1 in the first game and beating them 6–0 at home.
 In semifinals, the club was eliminated by Club Irapuato with an overall score of 3–2.
-After the tournament ended the owners did not want to extend contracts to their best player deciding to sale and promote their best players to the first club.
-The club played the Invierno 2000 with a squad with an average age of 18 along with a new manager Guillermo Vazquez Mejia who had a bad tournament earning only 10 points.
-That would be the last tournament the club played after the owners sold the club to the Universidad Cuauhtémoc and played under the name San Sebastian.
+After the tournament ended, the owners did not want to extend contracts to their best player deciding to sale and promote their best players to the first club.
+The club played the Invierno 2000 with a squad with an average age of 18 along with a new manager Guillermo Vázquez Mejía who had a bad tournament earning only 10 points.
+That would be the last tournament the club played after the owners sold and moved the club to the Universidad Cuauhtémoc and played under the name San Sebastián.